Why did Alex Morgan leave Tottenham? USWNT star's NWSL return explained | Goal.com

 “I fully expect Alex to be part of Orlando and going forwards to be part of what we’re doing at the club,” Skinner said back in September.

-The NWSL play-offs this season will include six teams, rather than the usual four, and with the Challenge Cup, which played its inaugural campaign during 2020, added to the calendar, there is another trophy for NWSL clubs to aim for.
+The NWSL play-offs this season will include six teams, rather than the usual four, and with the Challenge Cup, which played its inaugural campaign during 2020, added to the calendar, there is another trophy for NWSL clubs to target.